sarahosterhed/Footprint-Flip/README.md

 The game is designed to be seamlessly responsive across all devices, ensuring accessibility for a wide audience.

-3.Multilingual Support:
+3. Multilingual Support:

 Users can enjoy the game in both English and Swedish, catering to diverse language preferences.

-4.Animations and Visual Delight:
+4. Animations and Visual Delight:

 Score flags feature captivating animations, enhancing the overall visual appeal.
 A celebratory React-confetti effect at the end adds a delightful touch to the gaming experience.

 Problem-Solving Approach 😈

-Research and Learning:
+1. Research and Learning:

 Utilized various learning resources such as company blogs, videos, and educational websites like W3Schools.
 Demonstrated flexibility by considering different approaches, shifting from the initially planned dnd-kit to the HTML Drag and Drop API.

-Collaboration and Communication:
+2. Collaboration and Communication:

 Fostered effective teamwork by actively discussing ideas within the team.
 Engaged with the Technigo community on platforms like Stack Overflow and utilized ChatGPT for troubleshooting and clarification.